jerryhgladinet/docs/deploy/source/index.rst

 Tenant User
 ^^^^^^^^^^^^^^^^^^^^

   The tenant user (team user) is a user inside a specific Tenant.
-Team users are created by the Tenant Admin (or by cluster admin on behave of the tenant admin).
-Team users can come from three different places.
+Team users are created by the Tenant Admin (or by cluster admin on behalf of the tenant admin).
+Team users can come from three different places:

     1. Native CentreStack User (created from scratch)
     2. Active Directory User from local LDAP
     3. Active Directory User from remote CentreStack Server Agent

-    Team user always belong to a specific tenant and can't span multiple tenants.
+    Team users always belong to a specific tenant and can't span multiple tenants.
     However, a team user can receive file and folder share from multiple users and from multiple tenants.

 .. note::

-    Native CentreStack user can be mapped to Active Directory user or Azure AD user later if necessary.
+    A Native CentreStack user can be mapped to Active Directory user or Azure AD user later if necessary.

 Guest User
 ^^^^^^^^^^^^^^^^^

   The guest users are users outside of the tenant users domain but receive file or folder shares from team user.
-  Team user creates guest users through the file sharing or folder sharing activities.
+  The Team user creates guest users through the file sharing or folder sharing activities.
 Guest users typically are external users outside of an organization that are already using CentreStack.

 Client Agent Software
 ^^^^^^^^^^^^^^^^^^^^^^^^

-  CentreStack contains various client agents which include
+  CentreStack contains various client agents which include:

-    - Web Browser Based File Manager,
+    - Web Browser Based File Manager
-    - Windows Desktop Client with Mapped Drive,
+    - Windows Desktop Client with Mapped Drive
-    - Windows File Server Agent with 2-way synchronization,
+    - Windows File Server Agent with 2-way synchronization
     - Mac OS X client and
-    - Mobile Applications
+    - Mobile Applications:
         - iOS
         - Android
         - Windows Phone